Hard Math Questions with Answers: A Journey into Advanced Mathematical Concepts

 3. Problem: Find the limit: lim (x→∞) (x² + 2x)/(x³ - 1)

 Solution: To evaluate limits involving infinity, we examine the highest power of x in the numerator and denominator.
 In this case, the highest power in the denominator (x³) is greater than the highest power in the numerator (x²).
-Therefore, the limit as x approaches infinity is 0.
+So, the limit as x approaches infinity is 0.
 This is because the denominator grows much faster than the numerator.

 III.
 Geometry: Exploring Shapes and Spaces